 The development of the guidelines is ongoing!
 This project has been somewhat sidelined due to mainly the FRM schedule in dealing with fisheries issues for 2010 and the intention is to revive the interest and work required for this coming winter.

 For more detailed information about the NSTC affiliated First Nations, please follow the links to the NStQ Community Natural Resource.
 Contacts are as follows:

 |Canoe/Dog Creek||Georgina Preston||(250) 440-5649|

 |Williams Lake||Aaron Higginbottom||(250) 296-3507|

 |Soda/Deep Creek||Edna Boston||(250) 989-2323|

-The NStQ Joint Resources Committee, comprised of natural resource and treaty staff from the four NStQ communities, is currently implementing the NStQ Stewardship Portal, a web-based referrals management system.
-Once operational, this system will provide a single point of contact for natural resource development consultation information and increase the efficiency of the referrals management process.
+The NStQ Joint Resources Committee, comprised of natural resource and treaty staff from the four NStQ communities, has implemented the NStQ Connect Portal, a web-based referrals management system.
+This system provides a single point of contact for natural resource development consultation information and increases the efficiency of the referrals management process.
 This will reduce the administration burden on community natural resource staff.
-For more information on the NStQ Stewardship Portal, please contact the Portal Administrator.
+For more information on the NStQ Connect Portal, please contact the Portal Administrator.

 For more information please contact: